CollapseLauncher/Collapse/CONTRIBUTING.md

 - [Honkai Impact 3rd Terms of Service](https://honkaiimpact3.hoyoverse.com/global/en-us/terms)
 - [Honkai: Star Rail Terms of Service](https://hsr.hoyoverse.com/en-us/company/terms)
 - [HoYoLAB Forum Terms of Service](https://www.hoyolab.com/agreement)

+# A Humble Thank You
+We as contributors always feel grateful for all your contribution to the project, whether its a Language/Localization help, helping us add more features, bug fixes/reports, and even for using this launcher.
+With all your help we all can make this project alive and well in the hope of making a good launcher that can help brings more Quality of Life improvements over official launcher.
+Thank you ❤️